w3c/tocc/management/Framework.md

 #### Operations for Usage Views

 When creating a new usage view, care should be taken to create a system where use cases can be catalogued in a manner that users can easily search and find use cases of interest.
 This should likely be done by standardizing the list of domains and subdomains.
+For example, in the case of the ITS domain, use cases should be categorized according to the services groupings defined in ISO 14813-1.

 #### Correspondence Rules for Usage Views